Psychology | |||||

 Teaching Methods | Lectures (Flipped Learning) | |||||||||||||||

-Homework and Projects | none | |||||||||||||||
+Homework and Projects | Yok | |||||||||||||||

-Laboratory Work | none | |||||||||||||||
+Laboratory Work | None | |||||||||||||||

-Computer Use | none | |||||||||||||||
+Computer Use | None | |||||||||||||||

-Other Activities | Prequiz, midterm, final exam | |||||||||||||||
+Other Activities | Participation, midterms and final exam | |||||||||||||||

 Assessment Methods |